Gain more insights into the basics of AWS by watching our YouTube video on AWS Tutorial for Beginners:

-- Employ protection throughout the board: Use numerous security measures to implement a defence-in-depth strategy.
-Implement this approach on all layers such as VPC, edge of the network, load balancing, operating system, and computer service.
+- Employ protection throughout the board: Use numerous security measures to implement a defense-in-depth strategy.
+Implement this approach on all layers such as AWS VPC, edge of the network, load balancing, operating system, and computer service.

 - Automate the security: Software-based security methods that are programmed increase the capacity to expand safely and efficiently.
 Produce secure architectures that include features that are specified and managed as code in version-controlled templates.

 - Secure data during transit and inactivity: Create sensitivity levels for your data and use techniques such as encryption, tokenization, and access control, as and when needed.